zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

     ![Screenshot shows the Certificate window for the key vault][CertInfo1]

 6. You should now be on the screen like below.
-Copy the hexadecimal SHA-1 Thumbprint to "Certificate thumbprint" on the other browser window
+Copy the hexadecimal SHA-1 Thumbprint to "Certificate thumbprint" on the other browser window.
 7. Copy the 'Secret Identifier' to the "Certificate URL" on other browser window.

     ![Screenshot shows the Certificate Version dialog box with an option to copy the Certificate Identifier.][CertInfo2]